 This program provides tuition from the state to Wisconsin school districts for enrolling students who reside in eligible facilities defined by s.
 121.79, Wis.
 Stats.
 Eligible facilities include:

-- Juvenile detention facilities, county jails and other locally-operated placements in the juvenile justice system (termed "children's homes" in the law).
+- Juvenile detention facilities, secured residential care centers for children and youth, county jails and similar placements in the juvenile justice system (termed "children's homes" in the law).
 This category does not include facilities operated by the State of Wisconsin, including the Departments of Corrections and Health Services.

 - Fort McCoy, the Tomah VA Center, or any other military camp, VA hospital or charitable or penal institution with employees residing on the grounds.